bristol-vaccine-centre/growthrates/README.md

 <!-- badges: end -->

-A basic framework and uncomplicated set of statistical models for describing timeseries data, including incidence, proportions, exponential growth rates
+Simple statistical models and visualisations for calculating the incidence, proportion, exponential growth rate, and reproduction number of infectious disease case time series.
+This tool kit was largely developed during the COVID-19 pandemic.

 ## Installation